 In today’s digital age we are constantly connected to the online world with access to digital media virtually anywhere, anytime.
 But what does this mean for the growth and development of our children?

-During the Oac Inspired Parent Series at our Neutral Bay campus, Dr Kristy Goodwin shared 6 helpful questions that you can address to determine if your child’s screen-time is healthy or detrimental, and to help you encourage appropriate screen-time habits at home.
+Dr Kristy Goodwin shares 6 helpful questions that you can address to determine if your child’s screen-time is healthy or detrimental, and to help you encourage appropriate screen-time habits at home.

 1. What type of screen-time?

 How your child uses a screen varies.
 For instance, are they using screen-time for leisure or learning?
 Are they active or passive?
 It is important that parents manage not only how much screen-time their children are having but the type of content they are consuming and engaging with.

 Minimising screen usage 60 – 90 minutes before sleeping or napping is proven to improve the quality and depth of a child’s sleep.

 3. Where are screens used?

 Tech free zones in the house and social settings should be encouraged so that boundaries are set from an early age.
 Recommendations for ‘screen-free zones’ include bedrooms and meal areas, and during meals and outdoor play time.